Further Reading for Victims/Survivors

 Barton, Charles K. B. Getting Even: Revenge as a Form of Justice, Open Court, 1999.

 Modern Western culture has a deep ambivalence toward revenge.
 Movies and novels continually appeal to sympathy for revenge, while discussions of law and public policy invariably express a dread of revenge as something irrational and uncontrollable.
 Philosophers who defend retribution nearly always distinguish it from revenge, which they bitterly condemn, while philosophers who oppose retribution nearly always suggest that it is tantamount to a kind of revenge.
 There has been an active victims’ rights movement affecting the conduct of trials throughout the English-speaking world for some time now, yet it is considered sufficient to dismiss the claims of victims if they can be held to be motivated by revenge.
 The traditional legal processes of indigenous peoples, such as Native Americans and the Maori, have gained increased recognition in the courts, yet there is reluctance to admit that these processes are founded upon revenge.
-This book is recommended for those of us who reject the concept of revenge.
+This book is recommended for those who reject the concept of revenge.
 The author breaks out of contradictory approaches with a startling and original defense of revenge as a form of justice.
 He shows that revenge is a species of retribution--personal retribution.
-He does not argue for individuals’ right to take the law into their won hands, but does contend that the courts ought to recognize the revenge motive as legitimate, rational, and conformable with the rules of justice.
+He does not argue for individuals’ right to take the law into their own hands, but he does contend that the courts ought to recognize the revenge motive as legitimate, rational, and conformable with the rules of justice.

 Blumenfeld, Laura.
 Revenge: A Story of Hope, Simon & Schuster, 2002.